JoyCuratoR/About-Tori-Ann-Cheung/README.md

 # 💫About Me :
 Hello I'm Tori-Ann, nice to meet you!
-As an insatiable learner who's curiosity ignited a learning journey that has no end, I design and develop solutions that combines the magic of data and creativity to inform professionals what the data is saying - like a data-whisperer.

-Moreover, I write articles about my data analytics journey and processes, as well as GitHub tutorials for original projects I've done.

 ## In Pursuit of Curiosity | Projects I've Done
 1. Built a [Text Summarizer](https://github.com/JoyCuratoR/PDF-Document-Summarizer) to outline the most important points of research papers in PDF format.